• Skip to main content

 Opening Hours & Best Time To Visit

-My recommendation regarding the best time to visit the temple is from 08:00 – 10:00 or in the afternoon around 15:00 – 16:00.
-Due to during that time, there are fewer visitors around.
+My recommendation regarding the best time to visit the temple is from 08:00 – 10:00 or in the afternoon, around 15:00 – 16:00.
+During that time, there are fewer visitors around.

 Goa Gajah Temple Entrance Fee